 A situational analysis also documents the current state of the health system and may include information on health services offered by the formal and informal sectors, care-seeking behaviors by priority groups such as women and young children, supply chain management, utilization and coverage of care provided by the health system, and human resources challenges.
+The social and environmental determinants of health are also critical to include.
+The situational analysis should provide decision-makers with a comprehensive understanding of the stakeholders and how they, along with their inter-relationships, affect people's access to health services.

-Sources of information for a situational analysis can include:
+Sources of information for a situational analysis can include the following:

-- A review of the peer-reviewed and gray literature (e.g., programmatic publications and reports) and NGO projects - Documentation from meetings with stakeholders (i.e., local leaders, women's groups, church leaders, representatives of the Ministry of Health [MOH], local NGOs, etc.) - Documentation from visits to local communities by small teams to gain a better understanding of the environment, the social and economic context, and the needs expressed by the people living there

-- Identification of gaps and existing assets on which to build (e.g., collaborating with current NGO programs, using existing human resources in the health and non-health sectors, and engaging with the existing health system infrastructure) - Formative research on issues that the program is to address and on the communities the program is meant to serve
+- A review of the peer-reviewed and gray literature (e.g., programmatic publications and reports) and NGO projects - Documentation from meetings with stakeholders (e.g., local leaders, women's groups, church leaders, representatives of the Ministry of Health [MOH], local NGOs) - Documentation from visits to local communities by small teams to gain a better understanding of the environment, the social and economic context, and the needs expressed by the people living there - Identification of gaps and existing assets on which to build (e.g., collaborating with current NGO programs, using existing human resources in the health and nonhealth sectors, and engaging with the existing health system infrastructure) - Formative research on issues that the program is to address and on the communities the program is meant to serve

 To expand on the third point listed above, some countries have diverse geographic and sociocultural populations.
-Oftentimes, a situational analysis needs to be completed at the provincial or regional levels, as well as on a national level.
-A good example is India, where rural people, lower-caste people, religious minorities, tribal ethnic groups, women, and the poor in particular suffer gross health inequalities and lack access to good-quality care because of social, geographic, and economic barriers.4-6 This is one reason why it is important that district and regional authorities play a strong role in the planning and design processes.
-Regional and district leadership involvement in the planning is just the beginning, since their participation is needed across all the areas discussed in this manual-supervision, training, support, supplies, and incentives.
+Oftentimes, a situational analysis needs to be completed at the provincial or subnational levels, as well as on a national level.
+A good example is India, where rural people, lower-caste people, religious minorities, tribal ethnic groups, women, and the poor in particular suffer gross health inequalities and lack access to good-quality care because of social, geographic, and economic barriers.
+This is one reason why it is important that district and provincial authorities play a strong role in the planning and design processes.
+Provincial and district leadership involvement in the planning is just the beginning, since their participation is needed across all the areas discussed in this manual-supervision, training, support, supplies, and incentives.
+Participation by local authorities also plays a key role in governance and accountability, as explained in Chapter 4; therefore, by including key players, their roles, and their interactions in a situational analysis, the most effective manner to involve local leaders can be made clearer.

-Specific questions to address in the situational analysis include:
+Specific questions to address in the situational analysis include the following:

 - What are the main health problems and who experiences them?
 Which of these persons can be identified and referred or directly managed by the types of CHWs you expect to deploy?
 What are the direct, indirect, and underlying causes of these health problems?
 (This latter question will help frame the operational model as well.) - Are there specific subgroup(s) of the population that will be a particular focus for the type(s) of CHWs deployed?
 Who are those most affected by the priority health problems?
 Who will be the easiest to reach and who will be the hardest?
-What strategies will be used to reach them?
+What strategies will be used to reach them? - What are the social and environmental determinants of health?
+What are the current interactions across sectors?
+Who are key actors and what are the power dynamics?
+Are there significant barriers to health services in terms of gender, ethnicity, religious affiliation, disability, or age?